-'The Indian model of development' has attempted to address multidimensional development aspirations, based on holistic, sustainable human goals.
-Vipin Sharma studies the diversity of the development experience in India, from pro-poor growth, pro-poor aid, global finance and public financial management, to market failure, government as a development actor, South-South development cooperation, and India's foreign aid policy.
-In doing so, he views the development process through different lenses historical, social, economic, political, financial and administrative-to draw important insights and lessons Selected Contents: I. Pro-Poor Growth: MGNREGA and Poverty Reduction in India 2.
+'The Indian model of development' has attempted to address multidimensional development aspirations, based on holistic and sustainable human, social, moral and economic aspects.
+Development: Experiences, Insights and Introspection by Vipin Sharma offers a direct view into some development experiences and insights, mainly India-centric, with a focus on economic aspects.
+The themes covered in this book range from pro-poor growth, international finance, public financial management, government as a development actor and market failure, to development cooperation and aid policy.
+While doing so, the book inspects the development process through different lenses-historical, social, economic, political, financial and administrative.
+Contents: I. Pro-Poor Growth: MGNREGA and Poverty Reduction in India 2.
 Economic Growth Matters But So Does Pro-Poor Growth Agenda of Donors 3.
 Development Takeaways: Maximising Gains from International Finance 4.
 India's Tryst with GST: An Unparalleled PFM Reform 5.
 Government as a Development Actor: GeM and Inclusive Business for Indian MSEs 6.
-Mutually Inclusive Role of Government and Market in Economic Development: Learnings from Green Revolution in India 7, India-Iran Development Cooperation: Opportunities and Challenges of Chabahar Port Project 8.
-How India's Self-Interests Guide its Aid Policy in Furthering South-South Cooperation 2022 978-93-5442-090-0 ₹955 220 pp Hardback E-ISBN: 978-93-5442-098-6

-Differentiation and Disjunction
+Mutually Inclusive Role of Government and Market in Economic Development: Learnings from Green Revolution in India 7.
+India-Iran Development Cooperation: Opportunities and Challenges of Chabahar Port Project 8.
+How India's Self-Interests Guide its Aid Policy in Furthering South-South Cooperation; Conclusion 2022 978-93-5442-090-0 ₹955 220 pp Hardback E-ISBN: 978-93-5442-098-6 Differentiation and Disjunction specific disadvantages of underprivileged children and their interests.
+She further discusses India's highly differentiated schooling system-that range from the most neglected institutions offered to the poor to competitive international schools; studies policy documents to bring out the problems of decentralisation of elementary education administration; and critiques the limitations of current university education.
+Contents: I. Introduction II.
+The Culture and Life of Government Elementary Schools III.
+School Differentiation IV.
+Conundrums of 'Community' V. 'Government Brahmin' VI.
+Reflexive and Relational, Empathetic and Engaged VII.
+National Education Policy 2020 VIII.
+Epilogue 2022 978-93-5442-306-2 ₹895 236 pp Paperback E-ISBN: 978-93-5442-373-4 Economic Policy in Covid-19 Times Edited by P. G. Babu, Director, Madras Institute of Development Studies (MIDS), Chennai, and Professor, Indira Gandhi Institute of Development Research (IGIDR), Mumbai

 Interrogating India's Education System

-A. R. Vasavi, social anthropologist and a member of the Punarchith ('rethink') Collective, Karnataka: and former faculty, National Institute of Advanced Studies (NIAS), Bengaluru, and Senior Fellow, Nehru Memorial Museum and Library (NMML), New Delhi
+A. R. Vasavi, social anthropologist and a member of the Punarchith ('rethink') Collective, based in Karnataka, was on the faculty of the National Institute of Advanced Studies (NIAS), Bengaluru, and was a Senior Fellow at the Nehru Memorial Museum and Library (NMML), New Delhi

-With a Foreword by Satish Deshpande
+With a foreword by Satish Deshpande

-Differentiation and Disjunction is an incisive interrogation of India's education system, and provides a sociological and social anthropological perspective to its complexities.
-The author examines a study, based on fifteen years of field work, of government elementary schools, highlighting their failure to consider the specific disadvantages of underprivileged children and their interests.
-She further discusses India's highly differentiated schooling systems-that range from the most neglected institutions offered to the poor to competitive international schools; studies policy documents to bring out the problems of decentralisation of elementary education administration; and critiques the limitations of current university education.
+Differentiation and Disjunction is an incisive interrogation of India's education system, and provides a sociological and social anthropological perspective to these complexities.
+The author examines a study, based on fifteen years of field work, of government elementary schools, highlighting their failure to consider the